RubyMoney/money-rails/README.md

 By passing the option ```:with_currency``` to the ```monetize``` macro call, with a currency code as its value, you can define a currency in a more granular way.
-This will you attach the given currency only to the specified monetized model attribute (allowing you tom for example, monetize different attributes of the same model with different currencyies.).
+This will you attach the given currency only to the specified monetized model attribute (allowing you to, for example, monetize different attributes of the same model with different currencies.).

 This allows you to override both the model level and the global default currencies: